Audience: Franklin University staff, faculty, adjuncts, students, and alumni.

 Replacement Phone

 If you have a new phone and you were already using a text message for your 2 factor authentication, you should be all set.
-However, if you are using an authenticator app, it will likely require a small configuration change so that the app on the new phone is synced to your account.
+However, if you are using another method for MFA, it will likely require a small configuration change so that the app on the new phone is synced to your account.

 - If you do not have access to a computer or phone with a logged in session of Office365 email in your browser, you may need to log in to this site using an alternate method.
 Instructions for doing so are in the Lost Phone section below.